-- Poor take-up rate of products resulting in higher holding costs; - Poorly tenanted investment properties; - Low profit margin or losses incurred on products; - Loss of market share; and - Low returns on capital due to diminished demand.
+- Poorly tenanted investment properties; - Low profit margin or losses incurred on products;

 - Conducted rigorous review and market research to develop a business case for each new product: - Comprehended market cycles and carefully timed product launches to ensure proper timing; - Monitored the implementation of a 'check and balance' approach when aligning and embedding strategies along the product supply chain; - Implemented design-to-cost principles for products to ensure target margins are protected; - Extended strategic sourcing initiatives to reduce product cost; - Continued to integrate the Variation of Price ("VOP") clause in tender requirements to manage price fluctuations of key construction materials.
-The VOP was designed to assist contractors in protecting their operational viability against price fluctuations; - Performed Value Engineering to ensure cost optimisation for newly launched products; - Reviewed and revised the Annual Operating Plan ("AOP"), where required, to address market changes; - Monitored sales and leasing performance, and altered project and product parameters to suit market conditions where required (e.g. shrinking built up areas to reduce the absolute price or minimising speculative builds); - Focused on building a diversified portfolio of both residential and industrial products that is able to weather economic and property downcycles; - Strategically sourced construction materials to manage escalation of raw material prices, where possible; - Bundled multiple phases into singular contracts to lower down tender prices via economies of scale; - Conducted customer surveys at 'point of sales' to streamline provision for trending finishes, design, spatial and amenities requirements at the planning and design stage; - Conducted 'Design Pitching' to gather the most cost-effective and demand-driven ideas for developing business cases for high profile projects; - Begun leveraging on data insights from Command & Contact Centre ("CCC") to improve design, construction standards and plans to better meet customers' needs, enhance product quality and optimise cost efficiency; - Performed market studies to understand market demand for sustainability elements in new products; - Incorporated sustainable product elements in design considerations, including options such as hybrid construction; - Continued to monitor product mix to ensure balanced product diversification for both residential and industrial products.
+The VOP was designed to assist contractors in protecting their operational viability against price fluctuations; - Performed Value Engineering to ensure cost optimisation for newly launched products; - Reviewed and revised the Annual Operating Plan ("AOP"), where required, to address market changes; - Monitored sales and leasing performance, and altered project and product parameters to suit market conditions where required (e.g. shrinking built up areas to reduce the absolute price or minimising speculative builds); - Focused on building a diversified portfolio of both residential and industrial products that is able to weather economic and property downcycles; - Strategically sourced construction materials to manage escalation of raw material prices, where possible; - Bundled multiple phases into singular contracts to lower down tender prices via economies of scale; - Conducted customer surveys at 'point of sales' to streamline provision for trending finishes, design, spatial and amenities requirements at the planning and design stage; - Conducted 'Design Pitching' to gather the most cost-effective and demand-driven ideas for developing business cases for high profile projects; - Begun leveraging on data insights from Command & Contact Centre ("CCC") to improve design, construction standards and plans to better meet customers' needs, enhance product quality and optimise cost efficiency; - Performed market studies to understand market demand for sustainability elements in new products; - Incorporated sustainable product elements in design considerations, including options such as hybrid construction; and - Continued to monitor product mix to ensure balanced product diversification for both residential and industrial products.